Coda Silencers: 1 free set included with Coda

 - you’re on the road in a hotel

-- you feel shy about practicing new pieces in front of others
+- you feel shy about practicing with an audience

 - you want to practice the same piece or phrase over and over (and over)